RUSSIAN VISA IS INCLUDED!

 Visit to Faberge Egg Museum

 Novgorod extension: $480.00 per person (min 2 people)

 1 additional night in St. Petersburg

 12-hour tour to Velikij Novgorod including Kremlin, St Sophia cathedral, Yaroslav Court, Yurjev Monastery, Museum of Wooden art and lunch.

 Kizhi extension: from $450 per person (min 2 people)

 English-speaking guide on the city walking tour and Kizhi walking tour

-On the first day of this tour of Russia, upon arrival, you will be met by our representative and transfered to the hotel.
+On the first day of your Russian tour you will be met at the airport by our driver and transfered to the hotel.
 Your day is free to rest after the flight or you can explore on your own.
+Overnight in Moscow.

-In the afternoon we will visit the Tretyakov Gallery, one of the most celebrated and extensive collections of Russian art and artifacts in the world.
+After lunch we visit the Tretyakov Gallery, one of the most celebrated and extensive collections of Russian art and artifacts in the world.
 It is located in Zamoskvorechye - one of the oldest districts of Moscow.
 The collection contains more than 130,000 masterpieces of Russian art created throughout the centuries by many generations of Russian artists.
-(B)